vim-ctrlspace/vim-ctrlspace/README.md

 Mode by hitting the `z` key.
 Hitting `z` does almost the same as `Space` - it shows you the selected buffer, but unlike `Space`, that change of the target window content is not permanent.
 However, once turned on - it alters the `Space` behavior temporarily too.
-When you quit the plugin window, the old (previous) content of the target window is restored.
+Also, the target window gets maximized to show you more content of the zoomed buffer.
+When you quit the plugin window, the old (previous) content of the target window is restored as well as its original window size.

-Also the jumps history remains unchanged and the selected buffer won't be added to the tab buffer list.
+Jumps history remains unchanged and the selected buffer won't be added to the tab buffer list.
 In that way, you can just preview a buffer before actually opening it (with `Space`, `Return`, etc).

+You can toggle the Zoom Mode on and off with the `z` key.

 Those _zoomed_ files are marked on the list with the star symbol and the original content is marked with an empty star too: